All Systems Go!

-All Systems Go! was a Canadian punk rock supergroup with members from Big Drill Car, Doughboys, the Asexuals The Carnations, Descendents, C'mon and The Weakerthans.
+All Systems Go! was a Canadian punk rock supergroup with members from Big Drill Car, Doughboys, the Asexuals, The Carnations, Descendents, C'mon and The Weakerthans.

 History

 The band was formed after Mark Arnold and Frank Daly's previous band Big Drill Car broke up in 1995, and John Kastner and Peter Arsenault's previous band, the Doughboys, broke up in 1996.
 Kastner and Arnold were long-time friends from Montreal who decided it was time to play together; they moved to Toronto, and recruited drummer Matt Taylor and singer to round out the group.

-All Systems Go!, 1998-2001
+All Systems Go!, 1998–2001

 The band made their debut at the 1998 North By Northeast Music Conference in Toronto, during a break in recording their first album.
-That summer, they also played the Toronto Warped Tour, and a concert at the Molson Centre in Barrie ON (now Park Place (Ontario)), opening for Pearl Jam (who were on their Yield Tour), along with Cheap Trick, Cracker, Hayden and Matthew Good Band.
+That summer, they also played the Toronto Warped Tour, and a concert at the Molson Centre in Barrie, Ontario (now Park Place (Ontario)), opening for Pearl Jam (who were on their Yield Tour), along with Cheap Trick, Cracker, Hayden, and Matthew Good Band.

 The album, All Systems Go!, was released in 1999.
 It was produced by Daniel Rey, producer for the Ramones, and includes the song "Subzero", which Rey wrote with Dee Dee Ramone.
 The album's production was financed by Kastner, with money he made from scoring films.
 The album blended hard rock, punk, vocal harmonies and Arnold's guitar work, and elements of Doughboys and Big Drill Car are evident.

 In 2000, Frank Daly left the band and was replaced by Thomas D'Arcy (from The Carnations) on bass and vocals.
 Matt Taylor also left and was replaced by C'mon drummer Dean Dallas Bentley.